Last updated April 2026

 🧠 DUI Insurance Consequences Are Part of DUI Penalties

-Insurance requirements, FR-44 compliance, and license reinstatement costs are part of the broader consequences that can follow a DUI conviction.
+Insurance requirements, FR-44 compliance, and license reinstatement costs are part of the broader consequences that can follow a DUI conviction — which are imposed through the sentencing process explained in our guide to DUI Sentencing in Florida.

 ❓ FAQs: DUI Insurance and FR-44 in Florida